informalsystems/atomkraft/docs/src/01adr-cli.md

 ## Launch a testnet

 A user wants to set up a Cosmos-SDK testnet, using a specific binary of their choice, so that the testnet can later be used either for exploration or testing.

 Upon successful command execution, the testnet should be in operational step, and keep running; the testnet mnemonic is returned to the user.
 The proposed command format:

 ```
-atomkraft launch <binary> <genesis-config> <node-config>
+atomkraft testnet <binary> <genesis-config> <node-config>
 ```
 where: